CeasarT1M/CeasarT1M/README.md

 # Portfolio

 Hi, I'm Timothy Chukwu and this is my Cyber Security Portfolio.
-I am currently seeking a challenging position that leverages my SIEM Implementation and Log Analysis and allows me to contribute to the dynamic field of cybersecurity.
+I am currently seeking a challenging position that leverages my skills as a Digital Forensics analyst and allows me to contribute to the dynamic field of cybersecurity.
 I am eager to join a forward-thinking organization where my skills and enthusiasm for security can make a meaningful impact.

 # Project Overview